bc-discord/bc-discord.github.io/pages/balisong/surface_treatments/surface_treatments.md

 # Surface Treatments

-If you want to find modders that can execute these finishes for your balisong parts, check the [Modders page]({% link pages/catalogs/modders.md %}).
+If you want to find modders that can execute these handle modifications for your balisong parts, check the [Modders page]({% link pages/catalogs/modders.md %}).

 ## Finishes
 ---